Introduction

 The Algebraic Origin of the Trichotomy

-The three classical PDEs treated on this site share a common algebraic origin.
+The three classical PDEs developed on these pages share a common algebraic origin.
+A

-is governed by the discriminant \(B^2 - 4AC\) — exactly the same expression
+governed by the discriminant \(B^2 - 4AC\).
+This is exactly the same expression that

 \(\partial_t u - k\, \partial_{xx} u = 0\), whose principal part